 Many countries around Europe are developing there own systems for declaring the environmental impacts of construction products.
 Most of these are ask for data in a way that is specific to that country and local manufacturers are asked to contribute data.
 This has lead to discrepancies between the data being used under different system.
 ERFMI therefore took the lead by drawing together all its members to provide data for an EU wide Life Cycle Assessment of a broad range of flooring types and specifications.
 From this study, carried out by PE International in cooperation with ERFMI and its individual members, a series of Environmental Product Declarations have been produced.

-Specific data on weights, formulations, construction and energy usage for the manufacturing stage has been supplied by the individual manufacturers.
-Background data has in the main been obtained from the GaBi database.
+Specific data on weights, formulations, construction and energy usage for product production has been supplied by individual manufacturers.
+The majority of background data is obtained from the GaBi database.
+The EPDs have been created using the European Standard EN15804.